MeteorBurn/essentia-compile-guide/README.md

 ## 📦 What You'll Need for TensorFlow

+> [!NOTE]
+> For a detailed guide on building TensorFlow from source with GPU support specifically for Ubuntu 22.04 or WSL, see [TENSORFLOW.md](TENSORFLOW.md).

 To integrate with TensorFlow, Essentia requires two components.
 It is **critical** that their versions match exactly.
 This guide uses version `2.14.1` for Python `3.10`.

 1.  **The TensorFlow C API**: A C++ library for model execution.